 Kyla Wegman is a Santa Rosa native.
 After graduating from Montgomery High School, she went on to earn her Bachelor’s degree in Anthropology from UC Berkeley.
 She also holds a Master’s degree in Counseling Psychology from Boston College.
 Kyla has worked in the US and abroad as a teacher, college and career counselor, and an academic counselor.
 She is excited to be a part of the panther family and to help support Santa Rosa High School’s English Learners.
 Kyla has been at SRHS since 2017.

 Mayra Gonzalez is the new Restorative Specialist here as part of the implementation of BEST Plus within the Santa Rosa City School District.
-She will be working parents and students to support, as well as create positive relationships and outcomes.
+She will be working with parents and students to support and assist in creating positive relationships with peers and staff which will lead to positive personal and academic outcomes.

 We are excited to have the opportunity to tell you what a invaluable tool the Crisis Assessment, Prevention and Education (CAPE) team has been to Santa Rosa High School.
 As you may know, SRHS has the largest student population of any high school in the county.
 We have five full time school counselors for a counseling ratio a little over 400 to 1.
 Needless to say, our counselors are stretched pretty thin on a daily basis.
 When a student is in crisis all the other demands on that counselor have to be put on hold.
 The Counselors do not have the expertise needed to deal with the intense and often extreme emotional crisis our students are displaying at school or the ability to navigate the mental health services in the community.
 Many times, these student crises have required hospitalization, the creation of a safety plan, and follow up with community resources and families; all of which are beyond what a school can provide.
 This year, in particular, has been the most demanding and exhausting, year to date, in regards to the overall mental health of our students and their families.
 Wendy Tapon, the CAPE worker assigned to SRHS, also provides amazing support to our counseling staff.
 We feel a sense of relief knowing that an expert can be called on when we are at a loss or feel we are over our heads with a situation.
 Having CAPE at our side – just a phone call away – has truly made the difference in the lives of MANY.